-- 1.3.2 Electrical Equipment - a) That all plugs and flexible leads and casings are visually checked frequently to ensure that no deterioration has taken place. - b) That damage to the lead or to the equipment is reported to the Teacher in charge, Technician, Head of Faculty, Head of Department, or Facilities Manager as appropriate using the Defect/Maintenance/Repair Form - c) That all non-essential electrical apparatus is 'switched off' when not in use and, at the end of each day, is either un-plugged or electrically isolated. - 1.3.3 Maintenance of Equipment - a) Only competent persons (1) are permitted to carry our routine maintenance, cleaning, adjustment or repair to any plant, machinery, equipment or apparatus belonging to the College. - b) Unless it is necessary for the equipment to be 'live' for the purpose of checking by a qualified electrician, all electrical equipment is either isolated or 'switched off' before any cleaning or maintenance work is carried on the equipment. - c) Any faulty machine, equipment or apparatus must be taken out of service immediately and the fault reported to the Technician in Charge, or Facilities Manager as soon as possible. - 1.3.3.1 Note: A 'competent' person is 'a person who possesses sufficient technical knowledge, experience and skills to be able to carry out the specific task and prevent danger or injury arising during the course of work or as a result of the work.'
-Thus 'competent' persons for the purposes of maintaining, repairing or adjusting plant, machinery or equipment will be those authorised by respective Heads of Faculty or Heads of Sections, or by the Facilities Manager , or appointed or employed for the purpose by the Facilities Manager .
+1.3.2 Electrical Equipment

+- a) That all plugs and flexible leads and casings are visually checked frequently to ensure that no deterioration has taken place. - b) That damage to the lead or to the equipment is reported to the Teacher in charge, Head of Departments, or Facilities Manager as appropriate using the Defect/Maintenance/Repair Form - c) That all non-essential electrical apparatus is 'switched off' when not in use and, at the end of each day, is either un-plugged or electrically isolated.

+1.3.3 Maintenance of Equipment

+- a) Only competent persons (1) are permitted to carry our routine maintenance, cleaning, adjustment or repair to any plant, machinery, equipment or apparatus belonging to the School. - b) Unless it is necessary for the equipment to be 'live' for the purpose of checking by a qualified electrician, all electrical equipment is either isolated or 'switched off' before any cleaning or maintenance work is carried on the equipment. - c) Any faulty machine, equipment or apparatus must be taken out of service immediately and the fault reported to the Teacher in Charge, or Facilities Manager as soon as possible. - 1.3.3.1 Note: A 'competent' person is 'a person who possesses sufficient technical knowledge, experience and skills to be able to carry out the specific task and prevent danger or injury arising during the course of work or as a result of the work.'
+Thus 'competent' persons for the purposes of maintaining, repairing or adjusting plant, machinery or equipment will be those authorised by respective Teacher in Charge, Heads of Departments, or by the Facilities Manager, or appointed or employed for the purpose by the Facilities Manager.
 In cases of doubt, reference is to be made to the Facilities Manager.